ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_modes_of_variability.rst

 Diagnostics are stored in diag_scripts/magic_bsc/

-* WeatherRegime.R - function for computing the EOFs and k-means clusters.
+* WeatherRegime.r - function for computing the EOFs and k-means clusters.

-* weather_regime.r: applies the above weather regimes function to the datasets
+* weather_regime.r - applies the above weather regimes function to the datasets